Lecarvalho/twitter_clone/docs/feed.md

 ## Unlike a tweet

 When someone unlikes a tweet, what happens to feed collection:
-It is basically the undo of the previous action, one entry is removed for each follower on feed collection where:
+It removes the previous action for each follower on feed collection ~~and updates the previous one with the flag last = true~~:
 > **concernedProfileId** == follower profile id *and*
 > **tweetId** == tweetId *and*
 > **reactedByProfileId** == profile id from the person who is unliking the tweet *and*